 NOTE: FOR THE BEST OF THE BEST SCROLL TO THE BOTTOM

 Ever wonder if that free course is legit?
-Concerned about a gut warning that something isn’t right?
+Is your gut sending warnings that something isn’t right?
 Curious to know if the paid course offered at the end of the free course will be worth it?

 There are a gazillion and six writers who dispense advice and offer workshops, classes, courses, exercises, tips, etc…for free and for a fee.